MUICT-SERU/muict-seru.github.io/projects.md

 </tr>
 <tr>
   <td>Code clone detection using coding style</td>
   <td>Base on the naturalness of software, it might be possible that a programmer's coding style can be an indicator of code copying and pasting.
 This project aims to investigate the potential application of applying coding style detection to code clone detection problem.
-One has to work finding a technique to identify coding style of a given software project, and then detect the newly submitted patch to see if the code conforms to the project's coding style.</td>
+One has to work on finding a technique to identify coding style of a given software project, and then detect the newly submitted patch to see if the code conforms to the project's coding style.</td>
 </tr>
 <tr>
   <td>Backlog grooming support model</td>